findyourexit/figgit/README.md

 - Click "Commit to GitHub" (or "Dry Run" if enabled)
 - If variables haven't changed, commit is automatically skipped
-- If committed, you'll see a link to the updated file
+- If committed, you'll see a link to the GitHub commit that contains the updated file(s)

 ### Preview Tab